snarfed/beautifulsoup/doc/source/index.rst

 versions.

-Note that if a document is invalid, different parsers will generate different Beautiful Soup trees for the same document.
+Note that if a document is invalid, different parsers will generate different Beautiful Soup trees for it.
 See `Differences between parsers`_ for details.

 Making the soup